Who Made This? Fake Detection and Source Attribution with Diffusion Features: Introduction

 \section{Introduction}

 The outstanding capabilities of recent generative models to synthesize media with exceptional fidelity and variety~\cite{midjourney,nanobanana,betker2023improving,Rombach_2022_CVPR} have accelerated the proliferation of AI‑generated content across domains, including medical imaging~\cite{KAZEROUNI2023102846,WANG2025102593,10937272}, education~\cite{xia2024scoping,wu2025systematic}, marketing~\cite{grewal2025generative,cillo2025generative}, and robotics~\cite{wolf2025diffusion}.
-This rapid progress has been largely driven by diffusion-based generators --- including Stable Diffusion Model (SDM)~\cite{Rombach_2022_CVPR}, DALL-E ~\cite{ramesh2021zero}, and Imagen~\cite{saharia2022photorealistic} --- which produce highly realistic and semantically coherent visuals from simple text prompts.
+This rapid progress has been largely driven by diffusion-based generators---including Stable Diffusion Model (SDM)~\cite{Rombach_2022_CVPR}, DALL-E ~\cite{ramesh2021zero}, and Imagen~\cite{saharia2022photorealistic}---which produce highly realistic and semantically coherent visuals from simple text prompts.
 This increasing accessibility of advanced image generation tools through user-friendly interfaces poses considerable risks, including the creation of biased content and the violation of intellectual property rights.
-To mitigate these risks, robust detection and attribution methods are required to reliably identify synthetic media and determine their source models~\cite{sha2023fake,cioni2024clip,luo2024lare}.
+To mitigate these risks, robust detection and attribution methods are required to reliably identify synthetic media and determine their source models~\cite{sha2023fake, luo2024lare, cioni2024clip}.
 Early fake detection methods relied on supervised learning pipelines~\cite{wu2025explainable,zhu2023genimage,luo2024lare}, which depend on vast labelled datasets and intensive computation.
-Approaches for source generator attribution pushed these requirements even further, as they must learn generator-specific fingerprints~\cite{yu2019attributing,bui2022repmix,wang2020cnn}.
+Approaches for source model attribution pushed these requirements even further, as they must learn generator-specific fingerprints~\cite{yu2019attributing,bui2022repmix,wang2020cnn}.
 However, as generative models evolve rapidly, the continual need for data collection and retraining makes classifier-based detectors hard to scale, underscoring the need for lightweight, data-efficient methods that generalize across both known and emerging generators.